ChimeHQ/Chime/Edit/Chime.docc/AddLanguage.md

 mdls path/to/your/file
 ```

-These UTIs should first be incorporated into [ChimeKit](https://github.com/ChimeHQ/ChimeKit).
+These UTIs should first be incorporated into [ChimeKit][].
 From there, they can be added as "Imported Type Identifiers" in Chime's Info.plist.
 To do this, you'll need to know the file extensions used.
 ChimeKit also supports well-known file names, like `Makefile`, which the Uniform Type Identifier APIs do not currently support.

 ## Tree-Sitter